Alzheimer's Disease & Caregiving

 Silver Spring, MD 20907

 The center provides information about Alzheimer's disease, current research and clinical trials.

 New York, NY 10001

-The Alzheimer's Foundation of America offers support, grants, professional education and training, and AFA Teens.
+The Alzheimer's Foundation of America offers support, respite grants, toll-free phone line for family caregivers who wish to speak with a social worker, online articles, professional education and training, and AFA Teens.

 California Alzheimer's Disease Centers

 The CADC lists all of the Alzheimer's Disease Centers in the State of California.

 http://www.eldercare.gov The Eldercare Locator helps older adults and their caregivers find local services including health insurance counseling, free and low-cost legal services and information for local Area Agencies on Aging.